dario-rodriguez/devon-guide/devonfw-wiki-audit.md

 **1. Introduction to devonfw**

-section : Welcome to Devonfw
+Section: Welcome to Devonfw

-spellcheck : From "re-used" to "reused".
+Spellcheck: From "re-used" to "reused".

 **2. devcon user guide**

-section : Using Devcon GUI
+Section: Using Devcon GUI

-sellcheck : From "screen shot" to "screenshot".
+Spellcheck: From "screen shot" to "screenshot".

 **3. download and install devonfw**